 To calculate the energy and emission of a web page we use the following data points:

 - Energy source used by the data centre

 - Website traffic

 When a website is loaded, the energy used is roughly proportional to the amount of data transferred.
 We measure the data transferred over the wire when a web page is loaded, and multiply that by the energy usage data that we have.
 We also make an adjustment for repeat visitors who may have website assets cached on their devices.

-Energy is used at the data centre (48%), telecomms networks transmitting the data (14%) and by the end user’s computer or mobile device (38%).
-Of course, this varies for every website and every visitor and so we use an average figure from a study by the ACEEE, ‘The Megawatts behind your megabytes: Going from data centre to desktop‘.
+Energy is used at the data center, telecoms networks and by the end user’s computer or mobile device.
+Of course, this varies for every website and every visitor and so we use an average figure

-To gauge the energy source, we assume that all websites use standard grid electricity for the telecomms network and end user, since we have no way to determine otherwise.
-For the data centre energy use, we check the Green Web Foundation (GWF) database to see if the data centre is using green energy.
+To gauge the energy source, we assume that all websites use standard grid electricity for the telecoms network and end user, since we have no way to determine otherwise.
+For the data center energy use, we check The Green Web Foundation (TGWF) database to see if the data center is using green energy.
 If so, then we reduce the carbon emissions attributed to that portion of the energy accordingly.
-Of course, the GWF database is not 100% perfect and also includes data centres that use standard grid electricity but offset their emissions.
+Please note that The Green Web Foundation database includes data centres that purchase standard grid electricity but offset their emissions.
 For the purposes of this calculator, we treat them all the same.

 Which pages do we test?

-The public version of the tool is designed to be simple and give a rough idea of website efficiency and so we only test the homepage of a site.
-We hope to later release a more advanced version with the option to test specific internal pages.
+The public version of the tool is designed to be simple and give a rough idea of website efficiency and so we only test the single url that you enter into the form, but you can test as many separate urls as you like.